-We check that the administration of the Scheme is going smoothly at our quarterly meetings and found that:
+We check that the administration of the DC benefits is going smoothly and found that:

-The Scheme's administrator, Mercer, has confirmed that the core financial transactions were generally processed promptly and accurately (within the regulators requirements) for the year to 5 April 2020. • The wider administration of the Scheme was completed within the service standards we agreed with Mercer - 90% of SLA's were met over the year.
+- The Scheme's administrator, Mercer, has confirmed that the core financial transactions were generally processed promptly and accurately (within the regulators requirements) for the year to 5 April 2021. - The wider administration of the Scheme was completed within the service standards we agreed with Mercer 95% of SLA's were met over the year.